 - Doux (sweet)

-How to pick Champagne
+How to Pick Champagne for Cooking

 You will want to choose something Brut, or "dry" for this recipe.
 Choose something affordable, because we will be cooking with it!
 Although, there will be lots leftover for sipping!